If you have Instagram, you may be wondering:

 Next, you need to put that information into your bio in a clear, understandable layout.
 Make sure it has your first and last name or company name, what type of company you have (in my case, I'm a photographer so I put that in my bio), what city you're located in, and the purpose of your account in a brief sentence.

 For instance, mine is:

 Helping Dallas dancers build stunning portfolios of themselves at their best!

 🕺Dance Photography Account - sister account of @brianballoonpeople

-It lets viewers of my profile know that I'm 1) a photographer 2) based in Dallas, TX who 3) helps dancers create portfolios of their dance work.
+It lets viewers of my profile know that I'm 1) a photographer 2) based out of Dallas, TX who 3) helps dancers create portfolios of themselves in the art of dancing.
 4) Optional - it also lets them know I have a main account that was first created before the dance account was created if they also want to view my main photography work, and my website for even more examples and information.
 5) You may also add something like, "Contact me to book your shoot!"

 This is an example of a well-written profile.
 If you're a dancer, you'd immediately know what it is that I do and based on my work you see in my feed and on my website, you would choose whether or not to engage with or follow me.